What is the contraceptive implant?

 How does the contraceptive implant work?

 The hormone is released slowly over 3 years.
 The hormone prevents eggs being released from your ovaries (ovulation), and thicken the mucus at the entrance to your uterus (womb) so sperm can't get through.
 This is similar to the mini pill.

 You can feel the implant under your skin, but you usually can’t see it.

 How well does the contraceptive implant work?

 The contraceptive implant works very well.
 Out of 100 women who use it for a year, less than 1 will become pregnant.
 This makes it more effective than the pill.

-Certain medications can reduce the effectiveness of the implant, so make sure your doctor knows all the medications you use.
+Certain medicines can reduce the effectiveness of the implant, so make sure your doctor knows all the medicines you use.

 Advantages and disadvantages of the contraceptive implant